Setting Aside a Conviction of First Offense OWI

-In determining whether to grant the petition to set aside a first offense OWI conviction, the reviewing court may consider whether or not the petitioner has benefited from rehabilitative or educational programs, if the sentencing court ordered any, or whether the petitioner took such steps before sentencing.
+In determining whether to grant the petition to set aside a first-offense OWI conviction, the reviewing court may consider whether the petitioner benefited from rehabilitative or educational programs if the sentencing court ordered any or whether the petitioner took such steps before sentencing.
 The reviewing court is not constrained by the record made at sentencing.

 “If I haven’t been convicted of any new crimes, can my OWI expungement petition be denied?”

 The reviewing court may deny the petition if it is not convinced that the petitioner has either availed themselves of rehabilitative or educational programming or benefited from their completed rehabilitative or educational programming.
-It is essential to present all measures taken to maintain sobriety, therapeutic and educational, most compellingly and credibly.
+It is essential to compellingly and credibly present all therapeutic and educational measures taken to maintain sobriety.
 A lawyer will know what documents and exhibits are required to prove you’ve done a satisfactory amount to justify removing the conviction from your criminal history.

 The five-year waiting period referenced above starts after the applicant is released from probation or parole or after sentencing, whichever comes last.
-During the five (5) years, there cannot be any criminal convictions of any type.
+There cannot be any criminal convictions during the five (5) years.
 If the applicant was convicted of a crime during that 5-year waiting period, the period starts over as of the date of the new conviction.
 Also, there cannot be any pending criminal charges.